dlareau/backend-engineer-app/README.md

 - The api must take an environment variable `PORT` and respond to requests on that port.
 - You provide basic setup instructions required to run the api.
-- `curl localhost:$PORT/employees` returns the described response.
+- `curl localhost:$PORT/employees` returns the first response (ignoring formatting) and `curl localhost:$PORT/count` returns the second response (ignoring formatting).

 ## Success

 - We can run the api from your setup instructions
-- The curl returns the described response
+- The curl returns the described responses
 - The api is written in Python or Go

 ## Not Required